Sweet Georgia’s Brown Smoked Chicken Recipe, Parts Or Pulled

-1) An hour or three before cooking, split the chicken in half by cutting it with heavy shears.
+Prep.
+An hour or three before cooking, split the chicken in half by cutting it with heavy shears.
 Dig out all that brown goop nestled along the spine (kidneys).
 In fact, I usually just remove the spine, rinse out the kidneys, toss the spine in a bag, and save it for making stock.

 Sprinkle the chicken with salt.
 This is called dry brining.
 The salt migrates into the meat, and helps season it and hold onto moisture.
 Wet the chicken and dust both sides thoroughly with the spice mix but remember, spices don't penetrate far (I discuss this in my article on marinades).

-2) Preheat your smoker to 325°F. If you are using a grill, set it up for 2-zone or indirect cooking.
+Fire up.
+Preheat your smoker to 325°F. If you are using a grill, set it up for 2-zone or indirect cooking.
 At 325°F, you can render more fat and crisp the skin a bit.

-3) Put the meat in the smoker or on the indirect side of the grill.
+Cook.
+Put the meat in the smoker or on the indirect side of the grill.
 Add less wood than you normally do.
 Resist the urge to add more.
 After you've tasted it you can decide if you want to use more wood next cook.
 But chicken doesn't need much smoke.
-Cook for about 1.5 to 2 hours or until the temp in the thickest part of the meat without touching bone is 165°F.
+Cook for about 1.5 to 2 hours or until the temperature in the thickest part of the meat without touching bone is 165°F.

 Serve.
 Remove the chicken from the smoker or grill and serve as whole parts, chopped, or pulled.